oaworks/oareport-docs/docs/data.md

 Note: Crossref is not our only source of funding data.
 However, it is the best source of open, structured data.
 {% endhint %}

-See [OpenAlex's documentation](https://docs.openalex.org/about-the-data/work#title) for the following keys:
+See [OpenAlex’s documentation](https://docs.openalex.org/about-the-data/work#title) for the following keys:

 * `doi`
 * `title`